-2. Number of New Hampshire Residents Affected
+2. New Hampshire Residents Notified

-A total of twenty (20) residents of New Hampshire were potentially affected by this security incident.
-Notification letters to these individuals are being mailed today February 7, 2023, by first class mail, and should be received by individuals promptly.
+Two (2) New Hampshire residents were potentially affected by this security incident.
+Notification letters were mailed to the potentially impacted individuals on June 23, 2023, by first class mail.
 A sample copy of the notification letter is included with this letter.